straut12/sj4u-gh/_pages/ref/coding/python.md

 nav: false
 toc: true
 ---
+- On Linux systems I use the built-in Python (I do not use anaconda)
+- For Windows I use Anaconda.
+The Anaconda Navigator has a gui with options to create environments and install python packages.
+- For Windows/wsl be sure to run a ```sudo apt-get update``` and ```sudo apt install python3-pip``` to make sure you have all the Python tools installed.

 # OOP vs Procedural
 There are a couple different approaches to the over-all flow or framework of your code, how it is structured and organized.
 Procedural vs Object Oriented Programming (OOP).